Secret Service deleted text messages ahead of Jan. 6 riot, says IG

 “The USSS erased those text messages after OIG requested records of electronic communications from the USSS, as part of our evaluation of events at the Capitol on January 6,” Cuffari continued.

-The letter said DHS officials had told the OIG that the could not provide records directly to the inspector general until they were reviewed by lawyers.
+The letter said DHS officials had told the OIG that they could not provide records directly to the inspector general until they were reviewed by lawyers.

 “Second, DHS personnel have repeatedly told OIG inspectors that they were not permitted to provide records directly to OIG and that such records had to first undergo review by DHS attorneys.
 This review led to weeks-long delays in OIG obtaining records and created confusion over whether all records had been produced,” he added.